neicnordic/sensitive-data-archive/DEVELOPMENT.md

 docker cp verify:/shared /tmp/
 ```

-This will copy all data from the container's `/shared` folder to `/tmp/shared` on your local machine, so that we have access to all the required auto generated files that will be required.
+This will copy all data from the container's `/shared` folder to `/tmp/shared` on your local machine, so that we have access to all the auto generated files that will be required.

 - Change to the folder `sda` and start the `ingest` service using: